Privacy Notice: Staff

 - emergency contact details.

 The majority of this personal data will be collected directly from you.
-In limited circumstances, your personal data may be provided by third parties such as former employers, social workers, the police, medical professionals and official bodies (such as regulators or disclosure and barring bureaus).
+In limited circumstances, your personal data may be provided by third parties such as former employers, social workers, Local Area Designated Officer(s), the police, medical professionals and official bodies (such as regulators or disclosure and barring bureaus).

 Information is processed in a variety of paper and electronic formats and is used to:

 - Create and maintain your staff record (processing is necessary under the contract you have with us or because we have asked you to take specific steps before entering into a contract).

 - Communicate with you throughout your employment with YAS (processing is necessary under the contract you have with us or because we have asked you to take specific steps before entering into a contract).

 - Monitor equal opportunity statistics and help us understand staff demographics (we request your explicit consent to process this data).